-BMGT 465 Organizational Development and Transformation (3)
+BMGT 465 Organizational Change Management (3)

-Prerequisites: BMGT 364 and BMGT 365.
-Recommended: STAT 200.
-An introduction to organizational development (OD)-a systematic process of data collection, diagnosis, action planning, intervention, and evaluation aimed at increasing the effectiveness of the organization and developing the potential of all individuals.
-The goal is to identify and diagnose organizational problems and opportunities and apply management principles to support organizational change.
+Prerequisite: BMGT 364.
+Recommended: BMGT 160.
+An examination of the systematic process of organizational change management, including data collection, diagnosis, action planning, intervention, and evaluation.
+The goal is to increase the effectiveness of an organization to develop the potential of all individuals.
+Activities include identifying and diagnosing organizational problems or opportunities utilizing management skills that support organizational change.
 Students may receive credit for only one of the following courses: BMGT 465, MGMT 398K, MGMT 465, or TMGT 350.